maidsafe/rfcs/text/0052-RDF-for-public-name-resolution/0052-RDF-for-public-name-resolution.md

 `safe://<subName>.<publicName><path>`, eg `safe://pns.rfc/resolution`

-Once the final data has been resolved in a browser, if a `Files Map` type of `Resolvable Map` has been located, then the trailing url path would be resolved, too.
+Once the final MD has been resolved, if a `Files Map` type of `Resolvable Map` has been located, then the trailing `path` of the url would be resolved as part of that `Map`, too.

 ### Data Structures fo Resolution